Formal principle for line bundles on neighborhoods of an analytic subset of a compact K\"ahler manifold: Abstract

 \section{Abstract}

-We investigate the formal principle for holomorphic line bundles on neighborhoods of an analytic subset of a complex manifold mainly when it can be realized as an open subset of a compact K\"ahler manifold.
+We investigate the formal principle for holomorphic line bundles on neighborhoods of an analytic subset of a complex manifold mainly in the case where it can be realized as an open subset of a compact K\"ahler manifold.
+Our approach identifies the obstruction as a global analytic class supported on a neighborhood of $Y$, and relates its vanishing to the solvability of a $\partial\overline{\partial}$-problem on neighborhoods of $Y$.
+As a consequence we obtain cohomological criteria ensuring the formal principle.
+We also construct a holomorphic family of compact K\"ahler surfaces containing a curve with topologically trivial normal bundle in which the formal principle holds for almost every fiber but fails for uncountably many fibers, exhibiting an instability phenomenon in families.